 Is there anything else I should know?

-Mycoplasma infections often cause symptoms that resemble viral infections, but they respond to antibiotic treatment, with a decrease in the duration of symptoms.
+Mycoplasma infections often cause symptoms that resemble viral infections.
+Unlike viruses, they respond to specific antibiotics that treat this type of microbe and decrease the duration of symptoms.

 Having a mycoplasma infection does not confer immunity.
 A person can become re-infected.

 Mycoplasmas cannot be seen under the microscope on a gram stain, a test that is often used to help identify bacteria.

 An older test called cold agglutinins may sometimes be ordered to help detect a M. pneumoniae infection.
 It is based on the concept that during an active mycoplasma infection, an antibody is produced in the blood that will cause red blood cells to clump together when cooled.
 This test is not specific for mycoplasma, but more than half of those with a M. pneumoniae infection will have significant amounts of cold agglutinins.

 They are a common but often unidentified cause of respiratory infections.
 Like the viruses that cause the common cold, they tend to cause mild to moderate, nonspecific cold symptoms in most people and, in most cases, they are self-limited, resolving without treatment or with prescribed antibiotics.